soufianiso/soufianiso/README.md

-### Hi there 👋, Soufianiso
+### Hi there 👋, I'm Soufiane
-#### I'm a software engineer in python and Django web developer
+#### I'm a Python software engineer and Django web developer
-I'm soufiane aka soufianiso, I'm a web developer working mainly on backend applications using python and dajngo framework, I have also created some CLI apps using golang and python,
+I'm soufiane aka soufianiso, I'm a web developer working mainly on backend applications using python and django and rest framework , I have also created some CLI apps using golang and python,

+### Skills and Experience:
-Skills: Python / Golang / Docker / HTML / CSS / Bash
+Python / Golang / Docker / HTML / CSS / Bash

 - 🔭 I’m currently working on Ml and AI Project "revealed soon"
 - 🌱 I’m currently learning Golang and wanna master it.